Blockchain with proof of quantum work

 The multi-block attack can be considered a generalization of the 51\% attack.
 This involves an attacker proposing a no-work (or partial work) block and seeking to bury it under full-work blocks.
 By burying no-work blocks with full work blocks they may receive a reward enhanced in proportion to the block ratio.

 Our definitions of Chainwork mean that for any path to be viable as a strongest chain there must be strictly more verified blocks than unverified blocks.
 Owing to this, the criteria necessary for this attack to succeed are similar to the standard 51\% attack.
-In effect an attacker must be able to grow the chain more quickly than alternative non-fraudulent candidates, in order to undo the sum-work damage of their fraudulent block.
-This requires control of a significant fraction of community compute power assuming practical chain efficiency (concentrated honest mining power, up to small fluctuations).
+In effect an attacker must be able to grow the chain more quickly than alternative non-fraudulent candidates, in order to undo the Chainwork damage of their fraudulent block(s).
+Although a user might time an attack to coincide with a moment when compute power is fragmented, this still requires control of a significant fraction of community compute power assuming practical chain efficiency (concentrated honest mining power, up to small fluctuations).